The High Cost of Stress in the ABA Workplace

 2) Allow employees to engage in preferred, non-billable activities that still add value to the organization, such as research, professional events, or continuing education.

 4) Recognize the fact that individual stress management strategies do not address the root cause of stress.

-Additionally, other articles on bSci21 and other blog sites provide additional insights into creating a more positive and effective work environment.
+Additionally, other articles on blog sites provide additional insights into creating a more positive and effective work environment.

 While this may paint an unattractive image, there are, in fact, many organizations out there dedicated to creating a culture that supports BCBAs and embraces the values of the field of behavior analysis.
 And as the field moves forward and grows, organizations that create a work environment that supports the culture of our field, while reducing stress in an already stressful job, are likely to be the ones that succeed.